hikeventures/hikeventures.github.io/_posts/reviews/2017-05-06-Hilleberg-Unna-Mesh.markdown

   -tent
   -gear
 ---
+Last weekend I had the opportunity to test the Hilleberg Unna Inner Mesh on our trip in Sweden.
+As you probably know Hilleberg manufactures quite good tents but the inner tents which usually come with each tent can limit a bit the air circulation.

+Moreover, the yellow standard inner mesh also limits the view since they are not that transparent.
+That's where the Hilleberg Inner Mesh comes in quite handy which can replace the regular yellow inner tent.
+The inner mesh is especially useful during the summer time and can be also used without the outer tent if the weather is good (no rain / stong winds).

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/34100728560/in/dateposted-public/" title="Hilleberg Unna Inner Mesh"><img src="https://c1.staticflickr.com/3/2886/34100728560_568624aa28_k.jpg" width="2048" height="1367" alt="Hilleberg Unna Inner Mesh"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>